How to Set Goals You Can Reach

 Tomorrow is another day, and you can simply wipe the slate and start again.
 You won't have lost enough to worry about, and you won't be stressing yourself out.

-So, whether it's dieting, smoking cessation, writing a hundred new hubs or going back to school; take baby steps, do one thing at a time, and be kind to yourself.
+So, whether it's dieting, smoking cessation, writing a hundred new articles, or going back to school; take baby steps, do one thing at a time, and be kind to yourself.